-This is a very brief summary of the main activities that the Escarré International Centre for Ethnic Minorities and Nations (CIEMEN) is engaged in, or has been, for the 2017-2018 period.
+This is a brief summary of the main activities that the Escarré International Centre for Ethnic Minorities and Nations (CIEMEN) is engaged in, or has been, for the 2020 period.

 Nationalia’s in depth stories

-Support to Amazigh language and culture in Catalonia
+Support for the Amazigh language and culture in Catalonia

-CIEMEN is working together with the Amazigh House of Catalonia in a series of actions to support the maintenance and development of the Amazigh language in our country.
-Amazigh is the fourth, or by some estimates the third, most spoken mother tongue in Catalonia.
+CIEMEN is working together with the Amazigh House of Catalonia (CAC) association in a series of actions to support the maintenance and development of the Amazigh language in our country.
+Amazigh is an indigenous, minoritised language of North Africa, and is currently spoken by tens of thousands (even 200,000 by some estimates) in Catalonia.
 The Parliament of Catalonia committed itself in 2002 to support this language by recognizing the Amazigh as one of the components of the Catalan society, thus our project follows this policy framework.
-Within it, we are developing teaching materials for Amazigh language classes in Catalonia, plus a series of conferences on Amazigh culture and identity are being held in Barcelona.
+Within it, we are developing teaching materials for Amazigh language classes in Catalonia (“tc wawjdm” learning method, that can be downloaded for free at the CIEMEN website, picture), plus a series of dossiers, reports, and brochures on Catalonia’s Amazigh community.